GoogleCloudPlatform/professional-services-data-validator/docs/installation.md

 # Data Validation Tool Installation Guide
 The data validation tool can be installed on any machine that has Python 3.6+ installed.

-Core utility comes with the library installed already for the BigQuery connections.
-When using this tool with other databases like Teradata, Oracle etc., their appropriate connection libraries need to be installed(For example Teradatasql for Teradata).
+The tool natively supports BigQuery connections.
+If you need to connect to other databases such as Teradata or Oracle, you will need to install the appropriate connection libraries.
+(See the [Connections](connections.md) page for details)

 This tool can be natively installed on your machine or can be containerized and run with Docker.